|

 schools have back to back competitions.
 48 hours notice is

 required to get the extra pound.
+Under no circumstances may coaches agree

-to grant an extra pound(s) with the following exceptions:
+to grant an extra pound(s) with the following exceptions: Dual meet: A team is scheduled for

 back to back duals on two consecutive days.
 Team A informs Team